• Home

 This will depend on the location and length of the workshop.

-• These are the general outlines for most NCPW programs.
+• These are the general outlines for most NCPW offerings.
 Some workshops and seminars may deviate from this pattern a bit depending on the amout of activities planned, the information presented and the need for travel during the workshop.

 What camera equipment should I bring?